acidvegas/acid-drop/README.md

 - [X] Wifi scanning & selection menu
 - [ ] Saved wifi profiles
 - [X] IRC Client
   - [X] `/raw` command for IRC client to send raw data to the server
   - [ ] Add scrolling backlog for IRC to see the last 200 messages
+  - [X] Hilight support *(so we can see when people mention our NICK)*
 - [ ] ChatGPT
 - [ ] SSH Client
 - [ ] Wardriving